pscheyer/Bulltipeer/README.md

 Well!
 That's a rabbit hole.
 For now I'll keep the action sheet.
 Looks like the alert views have a completely different method of adding buttons.
 I found a pretty [good article](http://useyourloaf.com/blog/uialertcontroller-changes-in-ios-8.html) on it, but it's complex and worth a look on its own.

+20150924 2315CST
+Need to get another device to test if the UIActionSheet isn't working, or just aren't connected to anyone.